Recoskie/JDasm/docs/Machine.md

 <br />

 This was also done with two-byte instructions 0F 38 and 0F 3A.
-Which allowed for two more sets of 0 to 255 instruction codes.
-Which are called three-byte opcode maps.
+So codes 38 and 3A extend to two more sets of 0 to 255 instruction codes under the tow byte map, which are called three-byte opcode maps.

 <h2>Adding operation codes to x86.</h2>